alecchendev/alecchendev.github.io/content/blog/update-2024-12-31/index.md

 it makes me so excited for the future.
 I've been continuing to use math academy myself, and am really excited to finish my current methods of proof course and move on to the latest probability and stats course.

+So math academy has proven that a computer system can be really effective for learning, at least for math.
+I think this or a similar system can be really effective for many other subjects.
+I would be really excited to see math academy expand into other subjects in the future, but ideally independent people/organizations can start teaching more effectively based on learnings from math academy's success, without necessarily relying on math academy to support them.

+That's the premise of Noobular: make a tool to allow anyone to start teaching math academy style.
+For now it's still just a silly side project I'm having fun working on in my free time, but that's at least the motivating context behind it.

+Long live math academy.
+Happy new year.

+Alec